“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 After working so many years with so many high profile educated MBAs, PhDs, and MDs; I realized that human strengths like integrity, kindness, dedication, and love for anything are not the same things as talents.

-Human strengths are moral traits but talents are non-moral.
+Human strengths are moral characters but talents are something different.

-Many of us do a job for the paycheck at the end of the week or month, we don’t see any other interests in it.
+Many of us do a job for the paycheck at the end of the week or month, we don’t see any other things in it.

-Job simply becomes the obligation of life for example to support the family.
+Job simply becomes the obligation of life because we have to support the family.

-When there is no wage we simply quit and look for another job and repeat the same process.
+When there is no money coming we simply quit and look for another job and repeat the same process all over again.

-This does not bring any happiness at all in our lives.
+I’m pretty sure that this does not bring any happiness at all in our lives

-In the end of the day, this simply helps us to grow as a short-tempered and rude person.
+In the end of the day, this simply helps us to grow as a short-tempered and rude person like what I became with my son.

-There is another thing in life: a career, which is a deeper personal investment in our work than a job.
+There is another thing I saw in some people: a career, which is a deeper personal investment in their work.
+This looks better than a job for them.

-In career, we measure each achievement through money, advancement, and prestige.
+In their career, they measure each achievement through money, progress, and reputation.

-We obviously seek promotion, prestige, power, and , of course, more money.
+We obviously all seek promotion, prestige, power, and , of course, more money.

-We become assistant lawyers or assistant professors or assistant managers in the beginning, and then become full lawyers or full professor or senior manager after a few years of working.
+We become assistant lawyers or assistant professors or assistant managers in the beginning, and then become full lawyers or full professor or director after a few years of working.

-When there is no more promotion, we start to look for something else, because this is required for gratification and meaning in life.
+When there is no more promotion, we start to look for something else, because this is required for our progress.

 There is no doubt, if there is no promotion and no more money coming, we look for other options.

-We remain still unhappy because inherently we remain unsatisfied with our own life so we come home and yell at our own kids.
+We remain still unhappy because inherently we remain unsatisfied with our own life so we come home in the evening and yell at our own kids.

 Just think for a second, what kind of parents yell at their own kids?